Master of Science in Molecular Biochemistry and Biophysics

 Option 2: Library or laboratory research project

-A master’s student must complete 32 credit hours of approved graduate work, including a core of 20 credit hours, 1 hour of BIOL 595, 5-6 credit hours of approved electives, and 6 credit hours of research toward the thesis (BIOL 591); or BIOL 581 and one additional elective, or BIOL 522 and BIOL 523.
+A master’s student must complete 32 credit hours of approved graduate work, including a core of 20 credit hours; one credit hour of BIOL 595; five to six credit hours of approved electives; and six credit hours of research toward the thesis (BIOL 591), or BIOL 581 and one additional elective, or BIOL 522 and BIOL 523.

 |BIOL 501||Graduate Laboratory Techniques||2|

 |or PHYS 410||Molecular Biophysics|